scode/op-export/README.md

 ## Troubleshooting

-The `op` tool has various strange failure modes, often different type of parsing errors rather than telling you what is actually wrong.
+The `op` tool has various strange failure modes, often different types of parsing errors rather than telling you what is actually wrong.
 Some modes of failure I have found require you to `op signin` again to unwedge it.